slegec/LMS_Grabber/Readme.md

 * The program only goes one directory deep in an LMS course.
 Potentially this could be problematic depending on how the course is set up.

+###Style Guide

+I didn't really follow a specific style of coding so to speak.
+I really just used my own.
+In essence it is this:

+* Variable start with lowercase
+* Mostly camel case
+* 2 space indents
+* Max line length of around 100 characters
+* Line breaks after binary operator
+* Blank lines between most lines of code
+* Comments above the line